jhardenberg/plasimauto/README.md

      setup comp=ifort.wilma
 this will copy from the directory `$SCRIPTDIR/template` the file `most_compiler.ifort.wilma` into `$BASEDIR/src/most_compiler`, customizing the compiler options.
 If omitted (i.e. just `setup` is used), the default options chosen by PlaSim will be used (they may not be optimal for your machine - the configurations script of PlaSim needs to be updated).

-Please notice that once PlaSim has been configured, the `setup` command can be commented/omitted in the script.
+Please notice that once PlaSim has been configured, the `setup` command can be commented/omitted in the script if this is to be run again.

 ### Common run parameters